DS4PS/cpp-523-fall-2019/schedule.md

 ## Description

-2-5 sentence overview of what is covered in the section.
+This section provides a review of the basic building blocks of a bivariate regression model:

+* sample variance and standard deviation
+* slope
+* intercept
+* regression line
+* the "error term" or "residual"
+* standard errors

 ## Learning Objectives

-Once you have completed this section you should be able to…
+Once you have completed this section you will be able to conceptually understand what a regression slope represents (the conditional mean), how residuals are created, and what the standard error is measuring.

 ## Assigned and Recommended Articles or Chapters